ankowals/saf/README.md

 	30, SALES, CHICAGO
 	40, OPERATIONS, BOSTON

-Each step execution is marked in a log with a "* Step started" string to make it easier to find it.
+Each step execution shall be marked in a log with a "* Step started" string to make it easier to find it.
 For example

 	[DEBUG] 2017-09-11 12:32:28.208 [main] Log - * Step started a_user_retrieves_the_book_by_isbn

+Please make sure that step developers will start their implementation with method call of Log.Info("* Step started ...") where "..." is the name of the step.

 --------------------------------